Our goals

 We’ve a huge opportunity to tap into the talent of under-represented groups to energise a greener and fairer future.

-As we slowed recruitment to focus on operational stability in 2023, we're slightly behind on our goal but are strengthening recruitment and marketing campaigns to get back on track.
+Having slowed recruitment to focus on operational stability during the energy crisis alongside wider business changes and phasing, we're slightly behind on our goal.
+However, our forward-facing plans show we’ll get back on track.

 3. Communities